Most Creepy Abandoned Town in Connecticut

 General Herman Swift was a veteran of the Revolutionary War serving under Washington.
 In a freak incident, his wife, Sarah Faye Swift, was fatally struck by lightning while standing on their porch.
 By all accounts, the General, unable to recover from his loss, went crazy.

-Famous Publisher Horace Greeley and the Dudleytown Curse
+Famous American Publisher Encounters Dudleytown Curse

 In a strange twist of fate, Horace Greeley, soon to be a famous editor and publisher, met and married Mary Young Cheney.
 It seems plausible that Greeley was unaware of the notorious curse of Dudleytown, Connecticut even though he was a devout Spiritualist.